 If you already employ a permanent nanny and you would like them to accompany you and the family – you only need to check the holiday work fits in the contract you already have with the nanny.
 Unless you travel super regularly, or you have a different arrangement with your nanny – then taking your nanny away on holiday counts as usual working days and they are still entitled to true holiday days to take at another time.

 Remember, it is most common for a nanny contract to contain 20 days of annual leave and 8 public holidays and usually two weeks leave can be chosen by the employer and two weeks by the nanny.
 Taking your nanny with you on holiday to work does not count as any of this and is separate to holiday specified in the contract.
-Take a look at our blog post with a model contract for you to download and edit which should help figure this out.
-We also have a blog post specifically about holiday and sick pay here.
+Take a look at our guide with a model contract for you to download and edit which should help figure this out.
+We also have a guide post specifically about holiday and sick pay here.

 However, you may not already employ a permanent nanny and wish to employ a temporary nanny just for a holiday period and set an agreed amount of hours of work and pay.
 You can post a job on our website to find any kind of temporary nanny including a holiday nanny.
 If you are employing a temporary nanny to take on holiday who does not yet know your children, we recommend employing him or her for a few days in the month before the holiday so everybody can get used to each other.